-- Application to the Professional Program is to be made to the Undergraduate Advisor during the semester following completion of the last preprofessional course. - No professional Industrial Engineering course may be taken unless the student is admitted into the professional program or obtains the consent of the Undergraduate Advisor.
-Professional courses may be taken to fill out a schedule in the semester that the last pre-professional course is taken. - Each student must complete all pre-professional courses stipulated under "Requirements for a Bachelor of Science Degree in Industrial Engineering" with a minimum grade of C in each course and a minimum GPA of 2.25 in each of three categories: (1) overall, (2) required math, science, and engineering courses, and (3) required IE courses.
+No professional Industrial Engineering course may be taken unless the student is admitted into the professional program or obtains the consent of the Undergraduate Advisor.
+Professional courses may be taken, in one and only one semester, to fill out a schedule in the semester that the last pre-professional course is taken.

+• Each student must complete all pre-professional courses stipulated under "Requirements for a Bachelor of Science Degree in Industrial Engineering" with a minimum grade of C in each course and a minimum GPA of 2.5 in each of three categories: (1) overall, (2) required math, science, and engineering courses, and (3) required IE courses.
+In addition, there may be no more than four repeats of pre-professional engineering courses.